 Affordable Care Act

-You can get health care from government health insurance companies at a low cost.
+You can get health insurance at a low cost through the federal health insurance marketplace.
 Look closely at the plans as they vary greatly in what benefits are included.
 This is important to know as your loved one may have many needs for medical services.
+See below for some plans.

 Find Affordable Health Care Today